Moscow traffic police ordered to catch taxi driver flouting coronavirus quarantine

 The Russian Interior Ministry, responsible for policing, did not reply to a Reuters request for comment.

 Police in Moscow and other cities have tracked down patients who fled from coronavirus hospital wards.
-One woman was sued by doctors for flouting “forced hospitalization” and jeopardising public health.
+One woman was sued by doctors for flouting “forced hospitalization” and jeopardizing public health.

 Members of the paramilitary Russian National Guard (Rosgvardia) have also been deployed to hospitals.